AndreaCensi/compmake/README.rst

 See http://andreacensi.github.com/compmake/ for extensive documentation.

-**Quick intro**

-To use compmake, you have to minimally modify your Python program, such that it can understand the processing layout and the opportunities for parallelization.
+**Quick intro**: To use compmake, you have to minimally modify your Python program, such that it can understand the processing layout and the opportunities for parallelization.

 .. image:: http://andreacensi.github.com/compmake/images/initial.png
    :class: bigpicture